 - 1 Grey Sweater—I have a grey Vince sweater that I bought in Large so it would be baggier (they no longer make the one I have)

 - 2 Black Sweaters—One fitted and one oversized.
-I’ve yet to find the perfect black oversized sweater but I’m looking for something like this.
+My oversized sweater is by Free People and it looks like this.

 - 1 Washed Jean—I have the Citizens of Humanity Emerson Ripped Slim Boyfriend Jean